Charles Touber

 Charles Touber is an Australian businessman and tour promoter from Hobart, Tasmania.
 He is best known as the organiser of the Gone South series of festivals in Launceston and Hobart in the early 2000s, as well as the Southern Roots Festival in Hobart in 2007.

+Early life and career

 Touber was a candidate for the Australian Senate in the 1996 Australian federal election, but did not win a seat.

 Touber was formerly a member of a band called The Innocents, who were "one-hit wonders" in the 1970s, and reformed in 2000 to play at the International Pop Overthrow festival in the United States.